pythononwheels/pow_devel/README.txt

 If you dont recognize you use it, it's just the way it's ment to be.

 Just give it a try.
+Any comments are very welcome. mail to khz@pythononwheels.org

 Kind regards,
 klaas